Updated on 29/05/2026

 Chicory is a plant that grows across Europe and has been part of traditional food and drink culture for many years.
 It is known for its bright blue flowers and its long taproot, which is the part most commonly used in chicory coffee.
 The root is harvested, cleaned, dried, and roasted to create a warm, earthy flavour that can be enjoyed on its own or blended with regular coffee.

-The plant has been used in different ways throughout history, not only as a drink ingredient but also as a cooking herb and a salad leaf.
-The version used for chicory coffee comes from the cultivated root, which develops a naturally robust, slightly nutty taste during roasting.
 Unlike coffee beans, chicory root is first carefully sliced and roasted, before being ground into a coarse powder ready for brewing.
-This process brings out its warm, roasted character, creating a naturally caffeine free infusion that mirrors the depth of coffee while offering its own distinctive, subtly earthy flavour making it suitable for brewing with a range of methods.
+This process brings out its warm, roasted character, creating a naturally caffeine-free infusion that mirrors the depth of coffee while offering its own distinctive, subtly earthy flavour, making it suitable for brewing with a range of methods.

 How is Chicory Coffee Made?